FDio/vpp/docs/gettingstarted/users/installing/centos.rst

 """"""""""""""""""

-To allow *'yum'* access to the official VPP releases, create the file *'/etc/yum.repos.d/fdio-release.repo'* with the following content:
+To allow *'yum'* access to the official VPP releases, create the file *'/etc/yum.repos.d/fdio-release.repo'* with the following content.

 .. code-block:: console